 It takes time and effort to embed sustainable accessibility into an organisation.
 It cannot be achieved through disconnected activities like assessments or training (although such things can be useful in their own right); sustainable accessibility needs a co-ordinated and evolving plan that encompasses every aspect of the organisation.

 Sustainable accessibility is a significant investment because it has many moving parts, but it ultimately reduces cost because it:

 - Sets expectations by communicating clear accessibility policies and priorities

-- Amplifies knowledge throughout the organisation by establishing an accessibility champions network
+- Amplifies knowledge throughout the organisation from recruitment to establishing an accessibility champions network

 - Reduces production time by making accessibility a first principle for design and development

 - Reduces refactoring and remediation time by eliminating accessibility issues during production